MIT Energy Initiative

 The education program supports the Energy Education Task Force with developing the energy curriculum and establishing and communicating a model for interdisciplinary energy education at the Institute.

 MITEI provides in-depth, high-quality analysis about current energy topics for policymakers, industry leaders, and the public.
-MITEI has produced seven major “Future of…” reports, which stem from multiyear, multidisciplinary studies are designed to provide policy makers, researchers, environmentalists, and industry with technically grounded analyses to inform options for a clean energy future.
+MITEI has produced seven major “Future of…” reports, which stem from multiyear, multidisciplinary studies, and are designed to provide policy makers, researchers, environmentalists, and industry with technically grounded analyses to inform options for a clean energy future.
 These studies have focused on the future of solar energy, the future of the electric grid, and the future of natural gas, to name a few.

 Another recent multidisciplinary research report, “Utility of the Future,” was released in December 2016 to provide guidance to regulators, policymakers, and industry leaders to enable an efficient evolution of the electric power sector.
 A new study, “Mobility of the Future,” is currently underway, and examines how developments in technology, fuel, infrastructure, policy, and consumer preference will drive changes in future transportation.